Why do I need a chewable bariatric vitamin?

-- Bariatric vitamin and mineral supplementation after gastric bypass surgery is critical in maintaining proper health and nutrition.
-Micro-nutrient deficiency is the most common side effect from this procedure do to the malabsorptive component of gastric bypass.
+Bariatric vitamin and mineral supplementation after gastric bypass surgery is critical in maintaining proper health and nutrition.
+Micronutrient deficiency is the most common side effect due to malabsorptive components of gastric bypass surgery.
 This typically occurs in approximately 21% of patients.

-Taking a chewable multivitamin is the easiest and most effective way of reducing the risk of micro nutrient deficiencies in the body after gastric bypass surgery.
+Taking a chewable multivitamin is the easiest and most effective way of reducing the risk of micronutrient deficiencies in the body after gastric bypass surgery.
 A chewable bariatric vitamin ensures success of absorption by beginning the digestive process in the mouth.
 Chewing breaks down the multivitamin to its most biologically available form and gives your digestive tract a distinct advantage of absorbing all the bariatric vitamins and minerals possible.
-Taking a capsule delays the absorption of supplements being taken.
+Taking a capsule may delay the absorption of supplements being taken initially following surgery.
 The shell of the capsule must be broken down in the digestive tract before absorption can occur.
 When and where this takes place cannot be determined with 100% accuracy.

 You must find a bariatric vitamin and mineral formulation that is made specifically for patients who have had gastric bypass surgery.
-This formulation should have dramatically higher percentages of vitamins A-E, B12, Folic Acid and Calcium.
+This formulation should have dramatically higher percentages of vitamins A-E, vitamin B12, folic acid and calcium.
 It must also include iron and chelated forms of minerals which increase your chance of absorption.
-Those patients taking anti-coagulants such as warfarin and coumadin must be sure to avoid formulations containing Vitamin K. Patients who suffer from migranes should consider a product that is sweetened with sucralose (Splenda) rather then aspartame.
-Be sure that your surgeon or primary doctor routinely checks your blood-work for early detection of any underlying deficiencies.
+Those patients taking anti-coagulants, such as Warfarin and Coumadin, must consult with their healthcare provider before consuming a formulation containing vitamin K. Patients who suffer from migraines should consider a product that is sweetened with sucralose (Splenda) rather then aspartame.
+Be sure that your surgeon or primary doctor routinely checks your blood work for early detection of any underlying deficiencies.